-While continuing to pursue his education at Tennessee Temple, Roger served as youth director at the Victory Baptist Church in Rossville, Georgia under Dr. LeRoy Perry.
-The young couple believed that God was preparing them for the pastorate here in America, but Roger and Kay were open to the Lord's leading and were willing to go anywhere God might direct them in His service.
-In November of 1978, Roger responded to an invitation during a Missions Conference message by Dr. Don Sisk.
-Roger was simply putting his life on the alter once again, as he had done many times before; however this time, God said: Go to Spain!
+While continuing to pursue his education at Tennessee Temple, Roger served as youth director at the Victory Baptist Church in Rossville, Georgia, under the mentoring of Dr. LeRoy Perry.
+The young couple believed God was preparing them for the pastorate here in America, but Roger and Kay were open to the Lord's leading and were willing to go anywhere God might direct them in His service.
+In November 1978, Roger responded to an invitation during a Missions Conference message by Dr. Don Sisk.
+Roger was simply putting his life on the altar once again as he had done many times before; however, this time, God said, “Go to Spain!”

 In 1996, God began to deal with the Blevins' hearts about leaving Spain.
 This was an extremely difficult decision for them because of their great love for the Spanish people, but God was making it clear that He was ready to move them from Spain.
-At the request of BIMI, Roger had been on a survey trip to Bolivia in 1995 and now that God seemed to be closing the door in Spain, he seriously considered the possibility of going there, but God would not give him peace about that.
-However, several years earlier, a pastor from Georgia had spoken with Roger about his burden to reach the growing number of Hispanics coming to the Atlanta area and God began using the seed of that conversation, planted years earlier, to burden Roger's heart for the Hispanic USA ministry.
-With great sadness, but with great peace that they were in the center of God's will for them, the Blevins left Spain in December, 1996.
-In November of 1997, they began the Iglesia Bautista Nueva Vida (New Life Baptist Church) in Conyers, Georgia (in the east-metro area of Atlanta) where they served for nearly ten years.
+At the request of BIMI, Roger had been on a survey trip to Bolivia in 1995 and now that God seemed to be closing the door in Spain, Roger seriously considered the possibility of going there, but God would not give him peace about that.
+However, several years earlier, a pastor from Georgia had spoken with Roger about his burden to reach the growing number of Hispanics coming to the Atlanta area and God began using the seed of that conversation, planted years earlier, to cultivate a burden in Roger's heart for the Hispanic USA ministry.
+With great sadness, but with great peace that they were in the center of God's will for them, the Blevins family left Spain in December 1996.
+In November 1997, they began the Iglesia Bautista Nueva Vida (New Life Baptist Church) in Conyers, Georgia (in the east-metro area of Atlanta), where they served for nearly ten years.